-The first aspect of the marketing strategy of Amul is branding.
-The major chunk that led to the Success of Amul is its Branding strategies.
+The first aspect of its marketing strategy of Amul is branding.
+What has primarily led to the Success of Amul is undoubtedly its Branding strategies.
 We are all aware of Amul’s tagline- ‘The taste of India’.
 The tagline banished the notion that bread and butter are a staple of only the British breakfast and pulled nationalism in.
-The never-aging girl who wore a polka-dotted dress, with blue hair and an orange face was the company’s icon.
-Amul marketed all of its products under a single name, which led to advertising merely costing one percent of its revenue.
+The never-ageing girl who wore a polka-dotted dress, with blue hair and an orange face was the company’s icon.
+Amul marketed all of its products under a single name, which helps the brand sum up its marketing and advertising costs within 1% of the revenue.

-The second aspect of Amul's marketing strategy was Amul’s product portfolio.
-Amul’s variety of products catering to a large audience.
-While certain brands such as London diary, Baskin Robbins, etc., managed to capture few regional (ice cream) markets where they cater to high-end customers, Amul secured their standing in the overall dairy market.
-Their main target audience was however the middle and economic classes.
+The second aspect of Amul's marketing strategy is its product portfolio.
+Amul’s variety of products caters to a large audience.
+While certain brands such as London diary, Baskin Robbins, etc., managed to capture a few regional (ice cream) markets where they cater to high-end customers, Amul secured their standing in the overall dairy market.
+Their main target audience was, however, the middle and economic classes.
 The simple reason behind their retention of customers is because of the product pricing, which is discussed next.

 The third aspect is product pricing.
 It is one of the best promotional strategies adopted by Amul.
 It opted for a low-cost pricing strategy for products that are consumed regularly.
 This pricing strategy of Amul made it affordable for its target audience.
 Increasing the price of goods proportional to their audience’s increase in income helped them retain their customer base.
 A competitive pricing strategy, such as a one-on-one offer, was adopted for products facing heavy competition.